maryreader/personal-website/content/authors/admin/_index.md

   url: https://www.lse.ac.uk/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Research Officer at the Centre for Analysis of Social Exclusion at The London School of Economics.
-I use quantitative methods to identify the causal effects of social and economic policies.
+My research uses quantitative methods to identify the causal effects of social and economic policies.

 # Interests to show in About widget
 interests: